awsdocs/amazon-vpc-user-guide/doc_source/vpce-interface.md

 To get the Regional and zonal DNS names, see [Viewing your interface endpoint](#describe-interface-endpoint)\.

-For example, in a subnet in which you have an interface endpoint to Elastic Load Balancing and for which you have not enabled the private DNS option, use the following AWS CLI command from an instance to describe your load balancers\.
+For example, in a subnet in which you have an interface endpoint to Elastic Load Balancing and for which you have not turned on the private DNS option, use the following AWS CLI command from an instance to describe your load balancers\.
 The command uses the endpoint\-specific Regional DNS hostname to make the request using the interface endpoint\.

 ```
 aws elbv2 describe-load-balancers --endpoint-url https://vpce-0f89a33420c193abc-bluzidnv.elasticloadbalancing.us-east-1.vpce.amazonaws.com/
 ```

-If you enable the private DNS option, you do not have to specify the endpoint URL in the request\.
+If you turn on the private DNS option, you do not have to specify the endpoint URL in the request\.
 The AWS CLI uses the default endpoint for the AWS service for the Region \(`elasticloadbalancing.us-east-1.amazonaws.com`\)\.

 ## Modifying an interface endpoint<a name="modify-interface-endpoint"></a>